Records with Sonobeat in 1972

 Album test pressing:

-Test pressing includes all ten tracks recorded by the band at Sonobeat's North Lamar studio in Austin, Texas
+Test pressing includes all ten tracks recorded by Pleasant Street Band at Sonobeat's North Lamar studio in Austin, Texas

-Approximately 10-12 copies pressed; plain white unprinted labels; plain white unprinted jacket
+Approximately a dozen copies pressed; plain white unprinted labels; plain white unprinted cardboard jacket

 Lacquers mastered and vinyl copies pressed by Sidney J. Wakefield & Company, Phoenix, Arizona